bigdogs/bigdogs.github.io/src/env/readme.md

 ## python2

-macos has remove the support for python2, but it's still required by ida keypatch :(
+macos has been removed the support for python2, but it's still required by my ida keypatch :(

 https://www.python.org/downloads/release/python-2718/